Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Prior recovery via vEB and Fisher optimality

 \end{remark}

 To illustrate the limits in \cref{thm:upper bound}, we consider a toy example of the Gaussian prior with unknown mean.
-Here, the conjugacy allows directly computing the limit distribution of $\thetaveb$. \begin{ex}[Gaussian mean] As a toy example, suppose that the prior is a Gaussian with unknown mean and known variance: $\mu_\theta \stackrel{d}{\equiv} N(\theta, 1)$.
+Here, conjugacy allows directly computing the limit distribution. \begin{ex}[Gaussian mean] Suppose that the prior is $\mu_\theta \stackrel{d}{\equiv} N(\theta, 1)$.
 Then, the integral for defining the functions $F_i$ becomes tractable (see \eqref{eq:est def}), and we can write

 As this is a quadratic function in $\theta$, the vEB estimator in \eqref{eq:est def} can be explicitly written as

 where the second equality used $d_i = d_0+O_{P,X}\Big(\frac{1}{\sqrt{n}}\Big).$ Using the Gaussianity $w \mid X,\bbst \stackrel{d}{\equiv} N(\Sigma \bbst, \Sigma)$ where $\Sigma := d_0 X^\top X$ (where $d_0 = \sigma^{-2}$ is as in \cref{def:information}), we can write